Drillu/Metroidvania16/README.md

 # Our MetroidVania style game :)
-## This is the main branch of our game!
+## This is the movement_dash branch of our game!

-### Branch descriptions:
+### Branch description:
- -main - the main branch <br />
- -exp_movement - A total revamp of the movement mechanics <br />
- -coolermovement - A more stable attempt of revamping the movement mechanics
+ - Here we add a dashing mechanic to the game.